lsc-project/documentation/source/syncrules.rst

         srcBean.getMainIdentifier()
     </mainIdentifier>

-If you have an "update only" task, and the DN cannot be inferred from the source referrential, you can also use the dstBean:
+If you have an "update only" task, and the DN cannot be inferred from the source referential, you can also use the dstBean:

 .. code-block:: XML